gkorpal/gkorpal.github.io/_quantum/isogeny.md

 sage: E2.j_invariant()
 344*a + 190
 ```
-The [blog posts by Maria Santos](https://mariascrs.github.io/posts.html) provide a nice introduction to isogeny-based cryptography.
+The [blog posts by Maria Santos (UCL)](https://mariascrs.github.io/posts.html) provide a nice introduction to isogeny-based cryptography.

 Now let's look at some of the popular examples.